 Arrival and Dismissal

 All children coming to preschool must be brought to the classroom, signed in by a parent or another adult designated by the parent and left in the supervision of a teacher.
-No older siblings may sign the child out.
+No older siblings may sign the child out unless they are 18 years of age or older.
 Please let your child know when you are leaving and do not try to sneak out, this will make it easier on your child.
 If your child’s teacher is not in the classroom when your child is dropped off, and you need to mention something to her, please leave a note on the teacher’s desk or notify another teacher.

 Please to not teach your child to open the gates or let your child enter or leave through the gate by himself as it is dangerous in the parking lot and our outside doors are heavy.
 A child may not leave the classroom or school premises until he has been signed out and released to the parent or another adult designated by the parent.
 Your full signature must be on the sign in/out sheet – this is a California requirement.
 Please do not let your child leave the classroom or building without you.